celo-org/celo-proposals/CIPs/cip-remove_tobin_tax.md

 Once the hardfork is completed, all smart contract functionality regarding the Tobin Tax can be deleted.
 This includes various fields in the `Reserve` smart contract.
 A draft PR is available at https://github.com/celo-org/celo-monorepo/pull/10206.

-Once this work is done it can be put on-chain after evaluation of a corresponding governance proposal.
+Once this work is done, it can be put on-chain after evaluation of a corresponding governance proposal.

 ## Rationale